The Seagull (2018 film): Production

 On May 13, 2015, it was announced that Michael Mayer would direct the adaptation of Anton Chekhov's play The Seagull, scripted by Stephen Karam.
 Saoirse Ronan and Annette Bening would star along with Corey Stoll and Billy Howle.
 Producers are Leslie Urdang, Tom Hulce and Robert Salerno.

 Filming began on June 29, 2015, in New York City, with much of the film shot on location at Arrow Park in Monroe, NY.

 Release

-In October 2017, Sony Pictures Classics acquired distribution rights to the film.
+In October 2017, Sony Pictures Classics acquired distribution rights to the film in North and Latin America, Germany, Scandinavia, Greece, Eastern Europe and Asia excluding China, Korea and Japan.
 The film had its world premiere at the Tribeca Film Festival on April 21, 2018.
 It was released on May 11, 2018.